MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-F-Special-Categories-Contracting/part-538-Federal-Supply-Schedule-Contracting/subpart-538.2-Establishing-Administering-Federal-Supply-Schedules/section-538.273.md

 (18) 552.238-94, Accelerated Delivery Requirements.
 Use only in FSS solicitations and contracts for supplies.

 (19) 552.238-95, Separate Charge for Performance Oriented Packaging (POP).
-Use only in FSS solicitations and contracts for items defined as hazardous under Federal Standard No. 313.
+Use only in FSS solicitations and contracts for products defined as hazardous under Federal Standard No. 313.

 (20) 552.238-96, Separate Charge for Delivery within Consignee's Premises.
 Use only in FSS solicitations and contracts for supplies when allowing offerors to propose separate charges for deliveries within the consignee's premises.